manoharan-lab/holopy/docs/source/users/basics.rst

 Overview
 --------

 Holopy is divided into a number of packages that each serve specific purposes

 Core
 ^^^^

-holopy.core defines Data and Metadata objects and contains the basic infrastructure for loading and saving data and results.
+holopy.core defines Marray (array with metadata) and Metadata objects and contains the basic infrastructure for loading and saving data and results.
 It also contains basic image processing routines for cleaning up your data.
 Most of these are simply higher level wrappers around scipy routines.  holopy.core can be used independently of the rest of holopy.

 Holopy Core is used at the beginning and end of your workflow:

-  1) raw image (or other data) file(s) + metadata -> :class:`holopy.core.data.Data` object
+  1) raw image (or other data) file(s) + metadata -> :class:`holopy.core.marray.Marray` object
-  2) Raw :class:`holopy.core.data.Data` object + processing -> processed :class:`holopy.core.data.Data` object
+  2) Raw :class:`holopy.core.marray.Marray` object + processing -> processed :class:`holopy.core.marray.Marray` object
   3) Computed or Processed Result -> Archival yaml text or text/binary result

 Scattering
 ^^^^^^^^^^

 Used to compute simulated scattering from defined scatterers.
 The scattering package provides objects and methods to define scatterer geometries, and theories to compute scattering from specified geometries.
 Scattering depends on holopy.core (and certain scattering theories may depend on external scattering codes).

 Holopy Scattering is generally used to:

   1) Describe geometry as :mod:`holopy.scattering.scatterer` object
-  2) Define the result you want as a :mod:`holopy.core.data.DataTarget` object
+  2) Define the result you want as a :mod:`holopy.core.marray.Schema` object
-  3) Calculate scattering quantities with an :mod:`holopy.scattering.theory` appropriate for your object -> :class:`holopy.core.data.Data` object
+  3) Calculate scattering quantities with an :mod:`holopy.scattering.theory` appropriate for your object -> :class:`holopy.core.marray.Marray` object

 Propagation
 ^^^^^^^^^^^

 Compute light propagation from one known set of points to another set of points, possibly through media or optical elements.
 Depends on core (and on scattering if propagating through with nonuniform media).

 Propagation is used primarily for one operation:

-  1) Hologram or Electric field -> Hologram or Electric field at another position
+  1) Image or VectorImage (Electric field) -> Image or VectorImage at another position

 Fitting
 ^^^^^^^

-Fitting is used to determine what Scatterer best creates some observed data.
+Fitting is used to determine the Scatterer which best creates some observed data.
 Fitting depends on Core and Scattering.

 Fitting is used to: